Minimal Unital Cyclic $C_\infty$-Algebras and the Real and Rational Homotopy Type of Closed Manifolds: A new proof of Crowley--Nordstr om's formality result

 \subsection{The algebraic curvature tensor of $\Aa^\ast$}

-To prove Theorem~\ref{thm:CCN} for $b^r=2$ and for $b^r=3$ we need some preparation.
-For the whole section, $(\Aa^\ast,d,d^-\varphi)$ is as in the statement of Theorem \ref{thm:CCN}.
-In particular, the multiplication $m_3$ on $H^\ast$ will enjoy the symmetries described in Section \ref{sec:cyclicity}.
+To prove Theorem~\ref{thm:CCN} for $b^r=2$ and $b^r=3$, we require some preparation.
+For the remainder of this section, $(\Aa^\ast,d,d^-,\varphi)$ is exactly as in the statement of Theorem \ref{thm:CCN}.
+In particular, the multiplication $m_3$ on $H^\ast$ enjoys the symmetries described in Section \ref{sec:cyclicity}.
 We define the tensor $R$ as